jtbry/WarframeDropFinder/client/README.md

 # wfdf-client
 This service is responsible for serving the Warframe Drop Finder front-end.
 The front-end is a single page application made using [ReactJS](https://reactjs.org/) and [Material-UI](https://material-ui.com/).
+In production, the app is served by NGINX and proxies to the back-end.